5 Habits Happy and Healthy Retirees Share

 Preparing for retirement seems to revolve too much around the numbers—how much to save, what and when to withdraw, considering taxes, the type of insurance coverage you need, etc.

 But whether you’re transitioning toward retirement soon or already enjoying your golden years, it’s important to remember that the numbers—while important—aren’t everything.
+They’re only one part of what your retirement will look like.

-As 2021 winds down and you look forward to the new year, we want to help end things on a positive note.
 Consider these five healthy habits your dose of inspiration to make retirement as sweet as can be.

 Habit #1: Stay Physically Active